 The Benefits of The Keto Diet

 How To Follow a Keto Diet Plan

 The Basics of the Ketosis Diet aka “Keto Diet”

 The Keto diet is a plan designed to put your body into a constant state of ketogenesis.
 In this state, your body burns fat for fuel rather than carbs!
 As you would expect, this means severely limiting carbohydrate intake and replacing them with other energy sources.
 It also prioritizes getting more daily caloric intake from fats than from protein, as high levels of protein can interfere with maintaining a ketogenic state.

-In practice, the Keto diet consists of consuming less than 50g of carbohydrates per day.
+In practice, the Keto diet consists of consuming less than 50g of carbohydrates per day to reach ketosis.
 For reference, a cup of cooked white rice has 44g of carbs.
 A “normal” diet might involve consuming around 225-325g of carbs per day, so this can be a big change from the way you usually eat.

 With the Keto diet, you will completely avoid foods you usually think of as “carby”, like bread, pasta, potatoes, or rice.
 Since you still obtain a certain amount of carbs from even low-carb foods, you won’t have room in your daily carb budget for higher, carb-heavy foods (that means passing on your Morning Muffin from Starbucks!)